DmitryVarennikov/cuegenerator/README.md

 ```

 `_counter.dat` is a plain text file where I keep a counter value.
 There's no predefined content, just make sure it has a writable permissions.

+**Also please notice there is a test suite located at** `/scripts/tests/index.html`
+This is highly important if you change cue formatter or parser